 - Food is baked evenly: The food bakes evenly and browns beautifully.
 Unlike metal, a silicone pan stops the baking process once removed from the oven.
 It cools quickly, which makes it more convenient for use than some hit retaining materials.

-Easy to clean: Silicone bakeware offers an easy cleaning because it has a surface that foods do not stick to.
+- Easy to clean: Silicone bakeware offers easy cleaning because it has a surface that foods do not stick to.
 You can clean the pans using just warm water and soap, but they are dishwasher-safe too.
-The pans don’t stain or retain odors and flavors of the foods cooked inside.
+The pans don’t stain or retain the odors and flavors of the foods cooked inside.
 The surface has no open pores to harbor bacteria and it is also hypoallergenic.

 Are there any Downsides?

-Is Silicone Safe for Food Contact Use?
+Is Silicone Safe for Using with Food?

-Are there still some Concerns Remain?
+Are there still some Concerns Remaining?